Mid-Century Glassware: This article on Mid-century Glass Makers covers the makers that I have become aware over the last 10 years.

 This is my third article for the website.
-I am a relatively new admirer of Mid-Century Glass so this article is more of a catalog of makers than an analysis of the range of product or the prices.
+I am a relatively new admirer of Mid-Century Glass so this article is more of a catalogue of makers I have found items from rather than an analysis of the range of product or the prices.
 Also, my knowledge thus far is limited to functional glass rather than art glass.
 Again, I only used my own photos for this article.
+I will try to update this article regularly to include the glass items that I have found.

 Mid-Century Glassware: Glass Makers and Designers